Beverly Drive station: Station layout

 Beverly Drive station was originally planned with a single entrance, located at the southwest corner of Wilshire Boulevard and Reeves Drive.
-However, as part of an agreement Metro negotiated with the City of Beverly Hills which was approved on February 28, 2019, a second entrance is being planned on the northern side of Wilshire Boulevard, with three locations being originally considered.
+However, as part of an agreement Metro negotiated with the city of Beverly Hills which was approved on February 28, 2019, a second entrance is being planned on the northern side of Wilshire Boulevard, with three locations being originally considered.

-During a Beverly Hills community meeting held on June 7, 2023, it was announced a location for the second entrance was decided by the Beverly Hills City Council: at the northwest corner of Wilshire Boulevard and Beverly Drive, adjacent to the Wilshire Beverly Center office complex.
-The second entrancewould consist of a street-level glass-enclosed entryway like those on the K Line and the Regional Connector.
-It would possess a single up escalator and a set of stairs leading into a 170-foot-long tunnel which would feed into Beverly Drive Station's concourse level.
-T staff report, the total cost of the north portal was expected to be $134.2 million, and the agreement between LA Metro and the City of Beverly Hills would have them split the cost of the new portal up to the original estimated budget of $78.5 million.
+During a Beverly Hills community meeting held on June 7, 2023, it was announced a location for the second entrance was decided by the Beverly Hills city council at the northwest corner of Wilshire Boulevard and Beverly Drive, adjacent to the Wilshire Beverly Center office complex.
+The second entrance would consist of a street-level glass-enclosed entryway like those on the K Line and the Regional Connector.
+It would possess a single up escalator and a set of stairs leading into a 170 ft tunnel which would feed into the station's concourse level.
+Per a staff report, the total cost of the north portal was expected to be $134.2 million, and the agreement between Metro and the city of Beverly Hills would have them split the cost of the new portal up to the original estimated budget of $78.5 million.
 However, the two entities are expected to negotiate the split of any amount beyond that original estimate.
-As a result, the Beverly Hills City Council will be required to decide on whether or not to move forward with or cancel the second entrance, with the city possibly deciding to reallocate existing funding to other projects such as first/last mile improvements at transit stations.
-On May 8, 2024, Beverly Hills chose to not build the second entrance citing high costs, though LA Metro plans to build provisions for a future second entrance within Beverly Drive's station box.
+As a result, the Beverly Hills city council will be required to decide on whether or not to move forward with or cancel the second entrance, with the city possibly deciding to reallocate existing funding to other projects such as first/last mile improvements at transit stations.
+On May 8, 2024, Beverly Hills chose to not build the second entrance citing high costs, though Metro plans to build provisions for a future second entrance within Beverly Drive's station box.

-The station will be one of the only stations in the Metro Rail system (aside from Union Station and the LAX/Metro Transit Center) to have public toilets, which will likely be built after the station opens, and may be built above-ground and/or integrated into a new development which would be built above the station.
+The station may be one of the only stations in the Metro Rail system (aside from Union Station and the LAX/Metro Transit Center) to have public toilets, which will likely be built after the station opens, and may be built above-ground and/or integrated into a new development which would be built above the station.